Kate941-su/Resumaker_core/README.md

 A modern, extensible React application for generating professional PDF resumes.
 Built with TypeScript, React-PDF, and a plugin-based architecture that allows contributors to create custom resume templates.

+※ Please check how to write yaml or json files as well at DATA_FORMAT_GUIDE.md

 ## 🚀 Features

 - **📄 Multiple Input Formats**: Upload YAML or JSON files for easy data management